-HP StorageWorks Rapid Backup Solutions for mySAP Business Suite on EVA for Oracle provide reliable, scalable and cost-effective solutions that minimize service impairment during backup.
+HP StorageWorks Rapid Backup and Rapid Restore Solutions for mySAP Business Suite using Oracle provide reliable, scalable and cost-effective solutions that minimize service impairment during backup and restore.

-This is achieved by offloading the backup process from the database server.
-HP StorageWorks Rapid Backup Solutions use Business Continuance Volumes (BCVs) by creating a virtual copy of the Oracle data residing on the EVA.
+This is achieved by offloading the both the backup and the restore processes from the database server.
+HP StorageWorks Rapid Backup and Rapid Restore Solutions use Business Continuance Volumes (BCVs) by creating (and restoring) a virtual copy of the Oracle data residing on the storage system.
 The physical backup to tape is performed by a dedicated backup server that reads the data from the newly created BCVs and writes them to the tape, thereby relieving the database server of backup tasks and allowing Oracle to return to production mode while the backup is in progress.

-HP StorageWorks Rapid Backup Solutions are developed by HP StorageWorks Engineering, Global SAP Solutions, to complement SAP business applications designed for businesses that must run 24 x 7 Oracle databases.
+HP StorageWorks Rapid Backup and Rapid Restore Solutions are developed by HP StorageWorks Engineering, Global SAP Solutions, to complement SAP business applications designed for businesses that must run 24 x 7 Oracle databases.
 Minimizing the impact of backup procedures on the database server and simplifying backup management, HP StorageWorks Rapid Backup Solutions deliver measurable business benefits.
 These integrated storage solutions address the major business issues associated with large-scale data backup: